Himesh-Tyagi/Retail-Sales-Analysis-Using-Excel/README.md

 This dashboard helps stakeholders quickly understand **where sales are coming from, who the customers are, and how different channels and regions perform**.

 ---
-To explore the dashboard, please download the dataset and open the first sheet in the Excel file.
+To explore the dashboard, please download the excel file and  open the “ Report ” sheet in the Excel file.
 ---
 ## 🎯 Project Objective